geeper-io/llm-operator/www/docs/overview.md

 description: Learn about Geeper.AI - the LLM Operator for Kubernetes
 ---

-# Geeper.AI - LLM Operator for Kubernetes
+# Overview

-Geeper.AI is a powerful Kubernetes operator that simplifies the deployment and management of Large Language Models (LLMs) in Kubernetes clusters.
+Geeper.AI is a powerful Kubernetes operator that simplifies the LMDeployment and management of Large Language Models (LLMs) in Kubernetes clusters.
 It provides a declarative way to deploy, configure, and manage various LLM services with enterprise-grade reliability and scalability.

 ## What is Geeper.AI?

-Geeper.AI is an open-source Kubernetes operator that extends Kubernetes with custom resources for managing LLM deployments.
+Geeper.AI is an open-source Kubernetes operator that extends Kubernetes with custom resources for managing LLM LMDeployments.
 It automates the complex process of deploying and managing LLM services, making it easy for developers and DevOps teams to run AI workloads in production environments.

 ## Key Features

-- **🚀 Easy Deployment**: Deploy LLM services with simple YAML configurations
+- **🚀 Easy LMDeployment**: Deploy LLM services with simple YAML configurations
 - **🔧 Multi-Model Support**: Support for various LLM frameworks (Ollama, OpenWebUI, Tabby, etc.)
 - **⚡ Auto-scaling**: Automatic scaling based on demand and resource usage
 - **🔄 Lifecycle Management**: Automated updates, rollbacks, and health monitoring
 - **🔒 Security**: Built-in security features and RBAC integration
 - **📊 Monitoring**: Comprehensive metrics and observability
-- **🌐 Multi-cluster**: Support for multi-cluster deployments
+- **🌐 Multi-cluster**: Support for multi-cluster LMDeployments
 - **🔌 Plugin System**: Extensible architecture with plugin support

 ## What You Can Do